Health 2030 Genome Center

 Additionally, the Genome Center aims to serve as a big data hub for the growing genomic needs of Swiss hospitals and research institutions, and it develops a range of educational programs focused on the use and the interpretation of genomic data directed at the general public, biomedical research scientists and health care professionals.
 Institutions collaborating in the Health 2030 Initiative are EPFL, UNIGE, HUG, UNIL, CHUV, UNIBE and Inselspital.

 One important focus of the Genome Center activities is the support of the genome sequencing and data analysis for both clinical diagnostics as well as biomedical research.
-To this end, the Health 2030 Genome Center Sequencing Platform has been established to provide timely, cost-efficient sequencing and data analysis for the large-scale sequencing projects of the Swiss clinical and research communities.
+To this end, the Health 2030 Genome Center DNA Sequencing Platform (DSP) has been established to provide timely, cost-efficient sequencing and data analysis for the large-scale sequencing projects of the Swiss clinical and research communities.